efrymire/thesis/README.md

 * 3.1 Results: What the population is actually saying about #MeToo
 * 3.2 Interpretation: What does this mean for the movement?
 How have social echo chambers either helped or hurt this movement?

-## Abstract

-Since October, 2017, the phrase “#MeToo” has been shared millions of times.
-This simple phrase has become famous because it is just that — a simple phrase.
-In the wake of several women coming forward against Hollywood producer Harvey Weinstein, this phrase became a symbol of support and a tool to illuminate the vastness of sexual harassment.
-The idea is this: if anyone who has experienced sexual harassment wrote #MeToo as an online status, “we might give people a sense of the magnitude of the problem".
-This is a simple phrase, without demanding evidence or requiring victims to relive their stories, caught like wildfire.

-#MeToo quickly became a powerful movement in just a few days.
-It drew increbile support from all over the world - with #MeToo sprouting in other languages, like #BalanceTonPorc and #YoTambien.
-But despite incredible media coverage and what seems like positive support from all over the world, there are lots of dissenting opinions.
-Many women feel as though the #MeToo movement isn’t supportive of minority groups.
-Others feel as though it takes away the power of innocent until proven guilty.
-As is true with most social movements, #MeToo has a number of dissenting voices in the crowd.

-As with almost every social movements, countermovements are born.
-While a simple tweet dissenting the #MeToo movement may not be considered a “countermovement”, the central themes to these responses can be.
-But as we’ve learned through time, movements and countermovements are critical to each other’s success.
-By understanding the dissenting voices, one can better articulate their message, goals, and outcomes.

-This paper will discuss the breadth of response to the #MeToo movement, from supportive to against.
-The movement was born on twitter - so by analyzing tweets from October through 2018, we can understand the sentiment (fully supporting or fully against) of responses.
-The research method includes machine learning sentiment analysis.

 ## Literature Review and Resources

 #### Bibliography In Progress